spiral/docs/dbal/migrations.md

 }
 ```

-Migration creator contains set of pre-defined patterns used in migrations.
+The migration creator contains a set of pre-defined patterns used in migrations.

 ### Table Creation
-One of the most often operations you can met in migrations is table creation.
-If you want to include table(s) creation pattern into generated class, use `--create` option (do not include table prefix).
+One of the most common operations you can use in migrations is table creation.
+If you want to include a table(s) creation pattern into generated class, use `--create` option (do not include table prefix).

 `./spiral.cli create:migration my_migration --create="my_table"`

-Generated file will look like:
+The generated file will look like:

 ```php
 <?php